-Fiscal 2015 Targets
+Fiscal 2016 Targets

 As discussed above, the annual bonus awards are generally designed to reward for Company-wide measurable performance, as well as certain other indicators of performance.
-With respect to fiscal 2015, the HRCC has again set the EPIP performance targets for the Named Executive Officers primarily based on Company-wide goals, focusing on the objective of meeting the Company's fiscal 2015 operating plan.
+With respect to fiscal 2016, the HRCC has again set the EPIP performance targets for the Named Executive Officers primarily based on Company-wide goals, focusing on the objective of meeting the Company's fiscal 2016 operating plan.
 A corporate bonus pool will be funded based upon the achievement of the Corporate Operating Income target, and the EPIP bonuses for all of the Named Executive Officers will be solely based on achievement of that corporate metric up to the target bonus opportunity.
-Assuming the Corporate Operating Income target is met for fiscal 2015, the portion of the corporate bonus pool resulting from any performance above target will then be proportionally divided based on Corporate Operating Income and the Group Operating Income relative contribution in accordance with the table below.
+Assuming the Corporate Operating Income target is met for fiscal 2016, the portion of the corporate bonus pool resulting from any performance above target will then be proportionally divided based on Corporate Operating Income and the Group Operating Income relative contribution in accordance with the table below.
 Corporate Operating Income is defined for this purpose as the Company's net revenues less total operating costs and expenses from continuing operations as reported in the Company's audited financial statements, excluding non-standard items (e.g., one-time items as discussed in earnings releases or calls and press releases, legal or tax settlements, changes to accounting policies or impaired assets.)
-For those Named Executive Officers, as well as other senior management, in the Children's Book Group or Education Group, the achievement of Group Operating Income will be based on the Operating Income of the Children's Book Group or Education Group, as applicable.
+For those Named Executive Officers, as well as other senior management, in the Children's Book Group, the achievement of Group Operating Income will be based on the Operating Income of the Children's Book Group.

-Funding Metrics Corporate Operating Income to the extent it is less than or equal to target Corporate Operating Income to the extent it is greater than target Participants Corporate Operating Income Group Operating Income Corporate Operating Income Group Operating Income Named Executive Officers (Children's Book Group and Education Group) 100% 0% 0% 100% Named Executive Officers (Staff) 100% 0% 100% 0%
+Funding Metrics Corporate Operating Income to the extent that it is less than or equal to target Corporate Operating Income to the extent that it is greater than target

+Participants Corporate Operating Income Group Operating Income Corporate Operating Income Group Operating Income Relative Contribution

+Named Executive Officers 1000/ 00/ 997 1000/

+(Children's Book Group) 100% 0% 0% 100%

+Named Executive Officers

+(Staff) 100% 0% 100% 0%

-In the event the Corporate Operating Income target is exceeded, for fiscal 2015 the bonus pool may be increased to fund up to a maximum of 150% of the target amount for the bonus pool for the purposes of the EPIP.
-While individual payouts can be adjusted based on individual performance, in no case can the sum of all individual payouts exceed the total of the available corporate bonus pool.
-Also, if the corporate bonus pool is not funded by at least 25% of its target amount, a discretionary pool may, if determined by the HRCC, be funded within the range of 20-25% of the actual funding to be used for retention purposes for the top 10-20% highest performing employees based on recommendations to the HRCC resulting from individual performance analyses by the Human Resources Department.
+For 2016, if the Corporate Operating Income threshold of 90% of the target amount is achieved, the bonus pool will be funded at 50% of the bonus target amount.
+If Corporate Operating Income is not achieved at 90% of target, a discretionary pool may, if determined by the HRCC, be funded within the range of 20-25% of the actual funding to be used for retention purposes for the top 10-20% highest performing employees based on recommendations to the HRCC resulting from individual performance analyses by the Human Resources Department.
 In the event such a discretionary pool was funded and used to pay bonuses to Named Executive Officers, such bonuses would not be covered under the EPIP, but would be considered supplemental bonuses subject to the deduction limits of Section 162(m) of the Code.